 For eligible Artists, each particular grant application will be considered on its own merits and according to the funds available at that time.
 The applicant will be informed of the decision, which is final, and the trustees do not need to give a reason for their decision.

 If an application is not successful, this may be because of lack of funds at that time.
 Therefore, further applications may be made by an eligible Artist later in the year.

 The grant will be paid directly to the place of residence, and the value of the grant stays the same whether or not VAT is added to the bill The full balance is due from the Artist.

 All communication must be by e-mail or post.
-Artists will not be able to contact the charity by phone, but they will be asked to provide a phone number on which they may be contacted if required.
+Artists will not be able to contact the Trust by phone, but they will be asked to provide a phone number on which they may be contacted if required.

-Contact and bookings with the intended place of residence (including Hawkwood College) is the responsibility of the applicant, and the Trust will not assist in making enquiries or bookings.
+Contact and bookings with the intended place of residence (including Hawkwood College) are the responsibility of the applicant, and the Trust will not assist in making enquiries or bookings.